Cathay Pacific Group Orders 32 More Airbus A321neos

 Bottom line

-Cathay Pacific Group is placing a significant additional order with Airbus, for up to 32 Airbus A321neo and A320neo aircraft.
-These will be used to grow the fleets of both Cathay Pacific and Cathay Dragon through 2029.
+Cathay Pacific Group has placed a significant additional order with Airbus, for 32 Airbus A321neo and A320neo aircraft.
+These will be used to grow the fleets of both Cathay Pacific and HK Express through 2029.
+It remains to be seen how the order will be split between those aircraft types, and how they’ll be allocated to the two airlines.

-What do you make of this A321neo order from Cathay Pacific?
+What do you make of this Airbus order from Cathay Pacific?

 The comments on this page have not been provided, reviewed, approved or otherwise endorsed by any advertiser, and it is not an advertiser's responsibility to ensure posts and/or questions are answered.